Neuroscientist, Columbia University

 Kathryn O'Hara holds the CTV Chair in Science Broadcast Journalism at Carleton University in Ottawa.
 She has worked over twenty-five years in radio and television as a host, reporter, producer and researcher mainly in public broadcasting.
 Ms. O'Hara is president of the Canadian Science Writers' Association.

-Assistant Professor, University of Western Ontario
+Assistant Professor - Planetary Geology / Earth and Planetary Materials, University of Western Ontario

 Dr. Gordon “Oz” Osinski is an Assistant Professor in the Departments of Earth Sciences and Physics and Astronomy at the University of Western Ontario.
 His research focuses on understanding planetary surfaces through comparative planetology and the use of terrestrial analogues, in particular impact cratering and cold-climate processes.
 He has published over 45 articles in peer-reviewed journals over the past 8 years and has received numerous awards including the Governor General's Gold Medal for Academic Excellence in Graduate Studies, a Canadian Space Agency Fellowship in Space Science, and the 2009 Nier Prize of the Meteoritical Society.